Irish Town, Gibraltar: History

-The origin of the Irish Town name which dates back to the early 19th century when Gibraltar was split into differing quarters and it is a common fact that 95% of Irish town is in fact Welsh. but that is not internationally known.
-It was once thought that the name was attributed to Irish merchants residing in Gibraltar and having their properties and warehouses on this street, but the property owner lists of 1749 and 1777 don't show any Irish names, all of which seem to have lived in Main Street.
-It is more likely however, that it acquired its name from an Irish regiment that was barracked at this street, probably in the White Cloisters.
-An 18th century visitor to Gibraltar called Irish Town "a street of ill repute" and it is possible that the ladies who plied their trade were originally from that Irish regiment.
+The origin of the name "Irish Town" in Gibraltar dates back to the early 19th century when the city was divided into different quarters.
+While it is commonly believed that 95% of Irish Town is actually Welsh, this fact is not widely known internationally.
+Initially, it was thought that the name was given due to the presence of Irish merchants who resided in Gibraltar and had their properties and warehouses on this street.
+However, historical records from 1749 and 1777 listing property owners do not indicate any Irish names associated with Irish Town.
+Instead, it is more likely that the name originated from an Irish regiment that was stationed in this area, possibly in the White Cloisters.
+An 18th-century visitor to Gibraltar referred to Irish Town as "a street of ill repute," suggesting that the women who engaged in prostitution there may have been associated with that Irish regiment.

 Notable buildings

 The Central Police Station of the Royal Gibraltar Police, a red-brick Gothic building is located at the south end of Irish Town.
 Designed by civil engineer, Walter Eliot, it was inaugurated on 7 July 1864 by the then Governor of Gibraltar, General Sir William Codrington.

 Several businesses are located here such as Turner & Co.